Terry Driver

-Terry Driver (25 January 1965 – 23 August 2021), was a Canadian murderer who attacked two teenage girls with a baseball bat, killed one, then taunted police in Abbotsford, British Columbia with letters and phone calls.
+Terry Driver (25 January 1965 – 23 August 2021) was a Canadian murderer who attacked two teenage girls with a baseball bat, killed one, then taunted police in Abbotsford, British Columbia with letters and phone calls.

 Crimes and investigation

 On 13 October 1995, 16-year-olds Misty Cockerill and Tanya Smith were walking to a party when Driver broke through a hedge nearby with a baseball bat and ordered the girls to go through the bush.
 After stumbling into a clearing, Driver told both girls to remove their clothes.
 While Smith complied, Cockerill attempted to fight back, grabbing the bat and hitting Driver across the back as he prepared to rape Smith.
 Driver eventually overpowered Cockerill and beat her into unconsciousness.
 Cockerill regained consciousness in a parking lot and walked to the hospital, where she was immediately rushed into surgery for severe skull fractures.
 Later that morning, Smith's badly beaten body was found in a river.
-She would have died in any case of the injuries from the beating, but it was established that she drowned.
+Though she would have succumbed to the injuries sustained from the beating, it was established that she drowned.

 After the attack, Driver engaged in a course of bizarre behaviour that eventually led to his capture.
 He made a series of telephone calls to police and emergency services in which he refused to give his name, but clearly identified himself as the killer, and threatened more crimes.
 Driver, whose father had been a police officer, had an obsession with scanners, and used one to monitor police responses to his telephone calls.
 He attended the funeral of Tanya Smith, and then later stole her tombstone, wrote a threatening message to Cockerill on it, and then put it on the hood of a car belonging to a radio station.
 He also threw a wrench with a note to police through a stranger's front window.
 The note mentioned three other similar assaults for which he sought credit.
 He had left a thumbprint on some tape around the package, and he had left DNA on the body and a bite mark on the victim's breast.
 Police arranged for the broadcast of recordings of the telephone calls, and Driver's brother recognised his voice.
 His mother concurred in the identification.
 Police determined that Driver's thumbprint matched the one on the tape, and he was arrested in 1996.